r0zetta/twitter_gather/README.md

 # twitter_gather
 The latest version of my Twitter data collection and analysis tools.
 Consider all other stuff deprecated.

-All other stuff is deprecated.
+Repeat: All other stuff is deprecated.

 To use:
 - collect data with twitter_gatherer.py